Waterman, Wallace W., Sod House

 Over the years, Deuel County has faced challenges such as droughts, economic fluctuations, and changing demographics.
 However, the county has persevered and adapted, embracing new technologies and diversifying its economy.
 Today, Deuel County is known for its welcoming rural communities, rich agriculture, and picturesque landscapes, attracting visitors and residents who appreciate its history and natural beauty.

-This timeline provides a condensed summary of the historical journey of Deuel County, Nebraska.
+This timeline provides a concise overview of the key events in the history of Deuel County, Nebraska.

 • 1856: Deuel County was established by the Nebraska Territorial Legislature.